jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 # Pre-model algorithms
 An extension of data scrubbing.\
-Unsupervised learning algorithms can be used to clean and reshape data.\
+Unsupervised learning algorithms can be used to clean and reshape (cluster) data.\
 This occurs before the use of a supervised learning algorithm to build the model.

 Examples: